EncisoAlva/EncisoAlva.github.io/index.md

-Currently, I am a PhD candidate Applied Mathematician at the University o Texas at Arlington.
+Currently, I am a recent PhD in Applied Mathematician at the University o Texas at Arlington.

 My main research is Inverse Problems and Mathematical Data Science via Convex Optimization, with applications to Computational Neuroscience and Imaging.
 For  more details go to the [Research tab](https://encisoalva.github.io/research/).

 On a few words, I make methods for better and cheaper imaging, and I also do funky statistics.

-**I’m on the 2024 academic job market.**
+**I’m on the 2025 academic job market.**

 For some look at my work, please visit either my [GitHub](https://github.com/EncisoAlva), my [ORCID](https://orcid.org/0000-0002-8315-6849) page, or my [Google Sholar](https://scholar.google.com/citations?hl=en&user=qqw6kegAAAAJ) page.
 You can also check my [Resume](/files/EncisoAlva_resume.pdf?raw=true).